Michigan Library Love: Libraries to Visit This Summer

 Allegan District Library

 The Allegan District Library is a Carnegie library that opened in 1914.
-Though they have had two expansions since then, they kept the original building and have worked to keep and reconstruct the original shelving, lighting, and other details.
-The library also overlooks the Kalamazoo River, Allegan's historic iron bridge, and the beautiful riverfront boardwalk.
+Though they have had two expansions since then, they have kept the original building and have worked to keep and reconstruct the original shelving, lighting and other details.
+The library also overlooks the Kalamazoo River, Allegan's historic iron bridge and the beautiful riverfront boardwalk.

 Muskegon Area District Library